-TT Violation Explanation Length Health Effects Language Explanation and Comment Lead and copper rule violations The town of Alpine was notified on March 14, 2016 for the EPA Region 8 office about the lead action level exceedance that was discovered in our water testing conducted in 2015. period, our system's 90th percentile lead level was calculated at 0.018 mg/L, which exceeds the 0.015 mg/L lead level action.
-Ten (10) sample locations were randomly selected and Retesting results have shown a reduction in the lead action level exceedance.
+TT Violation Explanation Length Health Effects Language Explanation and Comment Lead and copper rule violations The town of Alpine was notified on March 14, 2016 for the EPA Region 8 office about the lead action level exceedance that was discovered in our water testing conducted in 2015.
+During this monitoring period, our system's 90th percentile lead level wa calculated at 0.018 mg/L, which exceeds the 0.015 mg/L lead level action.
+Ten (10) sample locations ere randomly selected and those samples identified a lead level in some locations that exceeded the acceptable level parasites, which can Retesting results have shown a reduction in the lead action level exceedance.
 The current levels are reported at 0.012 mg/L, which is below the lead action acceptance level as specified by the EPA.
 We will continue to monitor as required by the EPA.
-Inadequately treated water may contain disease-causing organisms.
-These organisms include bacteria, viruses, and parasites, which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.